MeetMangrove/playbook/01-welcome/02-what_is_mangrove.html.md

 ```
 title: What is Mangrove
+description: Every Mangrove member is a co-founder.
+It means we all are entitled to start new ventures inside our ecosystem.
 ```

 Mangrove is an ecosystem of tech enthusiasts sharing the same ideal of professional fulfillment.
 It experiments a new way of working following this ideal, and brings into its wake all those who are sensitive to it.